ralph-groupscholar/groupscholar-review-turnaround-pulse/README.md

 ## Features
 - Log review requests with requested and due timestamps.
 - Close requests and record outcomes.
-- List open reviews and summarize turnaround averages by reviewer.
+- List open reviews with age hours and optional filters.
 - Triage overdue and due-soon reviews with optional cohort/reviewer filters.
 - Report SLA performance by reviewer with on-time and overdue counts.
 - Summarize open review risk buckets by reviewer or cohort.